harness/developer-hub/docs/chaos-engineering/ce-onboarding-guide/chaos-experiment-from-blank-canvas.md

 ![Result Fail Step](./static/chaos-experiment-from-blank-canvas/result-fail-step.png)

 ## Conclusion

-With that, you have successfully executed a chaos experiment from scratch!
-Don't forget to checkout how to execute [chaos experiments with API](./first-chaos-experiment-via-api), [on Jenkins](./chaos-experiments-on-jenkins), [on GitLab](./chaos-experiments-on-gitlab), and how the [chaos module integrates with Harness CD](./integration-with-harness-cd).
+With that, you have successfully created and executed a chaos experiment from scratch!

+For more information about creating and running chaos experiments, go to [Configure chaos experiments](/docs/category/configure-chaos-experiments).